In vitro fertilisation: India

 The penetration of the IVF market in India is quite low, with only 2,800 cycles per million infertile people in the reproductive age group (20–44 years), as compared to China, which has 6,500 cycles.
 The key challenges are lack of awareness, affordability and accessibility.
 Since 2018, however, India has become a destination for fertility tourism, because of lower costs than in the Western world.
 In December 2021, the Lok Sabha passed the Assisted Reproductive Technology (Regulation) Bill 2020, to regulate ART services including IVF centres, sperm and egg banks.

 Israel

-Israel has the highest rate of IVF in the world, with 1657 procedures performed per million people per year.
+Israel has the highest rate of IVF in the world, with 1,657 procedures performed per million people per year.
 Couples without children can receive funding for IVF for up to two children.
-The same funding is available for people without children who will raise up to 2 children in a single parent home.
+The same funding is available for people without children who will raise up to two children in a single parent home.
 IVF is available for people aged 18 to 45.
 The Israeli Health Ministry says it spends roughly $3450 per procedure.

 Sweden

 One, two or three IVF treatments are government subsidised for people who are younger than 40 and have no children.
 The rules for how many treatments are subsidised, and the upper age limit for the people, vary between different county councils.
-Single people are treated, and embryo adoption is allowed.
+Single people are treated, and embryo transfers (so-called "embryo adoptions") are allowed.
 There are also private clinics that offer the treatment for a fee.